Andoryuuta/website/content/blog/world-of-warcraft-gold-hacks/index.md

 ![file in zip](zip_files.png)

-However, u

-pon taking a look at both files in a hex editor, it becomes apparent that the `HackLoader.dll` doesn't have a valid PE header:
+However, upon taking a look at both files in a hex editor, it becomes apparent that the `HackLoader.dll` doesn't have a valid PE header:

 ![files in hex editor](dropper_hxd.png)